Blog > Diets, Dairy-free

 Natural Remedies to Reduce Lactose Intolerance Symptoms

 If you don’t have OTC medicines available or feel hesitant to try them without consulting your doctor, don’t worry.
-There are other non-medicinal ways that may help relieve the symptoms.
-They are as follows:
+According to Verywell Health, there are other non-medicinal ways that may help relieve the symptoms:

-1. Walking and Stretching - These can relax the abdominal muscles, boost digestion, and release trapped gas.
+• Walking and Stretching.
+These can relax the abdominal muscles, boost digestion, and release trapped gas.

-2. Yoga - Yoga poses like Knee to Chest, Happy Baby, and Baby’s Pose can relieve gas and bloating.
-Laying on Your Left Side - This is an excellent way to take gravity’s help in smooth movement within the digestive tract.
+• Yoga.
+Yoga poses like Knee to Chest, Happy Baby, and Baby’s Pose can relieve gas and bloating.
+Laying on your left side is an excellent way to take gravity’s help in smooth movement within the digestive tract.

-3. Abdominal Massage - Self-massaging the upper part of the stomach and then moving downward helps release the gas.
+• Abdominal Massage.
+Self-massaging the upper part of the stomach and then moving downward helps release the gas.

-4. Lymph Drainage - Manual drainage of the lymph through massage can help release fluids in the lymph tissues.
+• Lymph Drainage.
+Manual drainage of the lymph through massage can help release fluids in the lymph tissues.

 How Long Does Dairy Stay in Your System?